-If you’ve been feeling sad, irritable, helpless, or get easily frustrated, you may be experiencing depression.
-Other mood disorders, similar to clinical depression, can also interfere with your ability to function.
+If you’ve been feeling sad, irritable, helpless, or get easily frustrated, you may be experiencing depression, anxiety or another mood disorder.
+Any of these can interfere with your function and ability to complete day to day tasks.

 Mood disorders can include: